ndlopes-github/RailwayOptSitePos/README.md

 + A summary of the results will be displayed in the terminal or console.

-+ Graphs representing all possible facilities, including the first optimal solution, will be saved in the plots directory.
++ Graphs representing the signal coverage of all facilities and the the signal coverage provided by the optimal solutions, are be saved in the plots directory.

    Example: Signal Coverage of the facilities selection
    ![Signal Coverage of the facilities selection](aux/solution_coverage.png)

 + A CSV file reflecting the selected solution will be saved in the data/sims directory.

 + The file data/exp_pro/table.txt will be incremented with a summary of the solution and processing times.